Jbleezy/BO1-Reimagined/README.md

 * Get animator to make correct anims for classic map weapons
 * Wunderwaffe: make the closest zombie from the bolt be the first one that gets zapped
 * Fix Wunderwaffe not arcing after first kill
-* COTD sidequest: make bottle drop slower instead of not breaking
 * Search & Rezurrect gamemode: must kill the remaining horde to win the round
 * Upgraded Kar98k: 50 round clip, no reserve ammo
 * Make sure powerup cycle resets when last currently obtainable powerup of a cycle spawns